Pennsylvania: Recreation

 All 121 state parks in Pennsylvania feature free admission.

-Pennsylvania's notable amusement parks include Conneaut Lake Park, Dorney Park & Wildwater Kingdom, Dutch Wonderland, DelGrosso's Amusement Park, Great Wolf Lodge, Hersheypark, Idlewild Park, Kalahari Resorts Poconos, Kennywood, Knoebels, Lakemont Park, Sandcastle Waterpark, Sesame Place, and Waldameer Park.
-Pennsylvania also is home to the largest indoor waterpark resort on the East Coast, Splash Lagoon in Erie.
+Pennsylvania's notable amusement parks include Conneaut Lake Park, Dorney Park & Wildwater Kingdom, Dutch Wonderland, DelGrosso's Amusement Park, Great Wolf Lodge, Hersheypark, Idlewild Park, Kalahari Resorts Poconos, Kennywood, Knoebels, Lakemont Park, Sandcastle Waterpark, Sesame Place Philadelphia, and Waldameer Park.
+The largest indoor waterpark resort on the U.S. East Coast is Splash Lagoon in Erie.

 The state's notable music festivals include Musikfest, the nation's largest free music festival held annually each August in Bethlehem, the Philadelphia Folk Festival, Creation Festival, and Purple Door.
 The Great Allentown Fair, held annually at the Allentown Fairgrounds since the 19th century, is one of the nation's longest-running annual fairs.

 There are nearly one million licensed hunters in Pennsylvania.
-Whitetail deer, black bear, cottontail rabbits, squirrel, turkey, and grouse are common game species.
-Pennsylvania is considered one of the finest wild turkey hunting states in the Union, alongside Texas and Alabama.
-Sport hunting in Pennsylvania provides a massive boost for the Commonwealth's economy.
-A report from The Center for Rural Pennsylvania (a Legislative Agency of the Pennsylvania General Assembly) reported that hunting, fishing, and furtaking generated a total of $9.6 billion statewide.
+White-tail deer, black bear, cottontail rabbit, squirrel, turkey, and grouse are common game species.
+Pennsylvania is considered one of the finest wild turkey hunting states in the nation, alongside Texas and Alabama.
+Sport hunting in Pennsylvania provides a massive boost for the state's economy.
+A report from The Center for Rural Pennsylvania, a legislative agency of the Pennsylvania General Assembly, reported that hunting, fishing, and furtaking generated a total of $9.6 billion statewide.

-The Boone and Crockett Club reports that five of the ten largest (skull size) black bear entries came from the state.
-The state also has a tied record for the largest hunter shot black bear in the Boone & Crockett books at 733 lb and a skull of 23 3/16 tied with a bear shot in California in 1993.
-The largest bear ever found dead was in Utah in 1975, and the second-largest was shot by a poacher in the state in 1987.
-As of 2007, Pennsylvania has the second highest number of Boone and Crockett-recorded record black bears at 183, behind Wisconsin's 299.
+The Boone and Crockett Club reports that five of the ten largest black bear entries came from the state.
+The state also has a tied record for the largest hunter shot black bear in the Boone and Crockett record books at 733 lb and a skull of 23 3/16, tied with a bear shot in California in 1993.
+As of 2007, Pennsylvania has the second-highest number of Boone and Crockett-recorded record black bears at 183, behind Wisconsin's 299.

 Transportation

-The Pennsylvania Department of Transportation, abbreviated as PennDOT, is responsible for transport issues within the commonwealth.
+The Pennsylvania Department of Transportation, abbreviated as PennDOT, is responsible for transport issues in Pennsylvania.